1. What is PayTabs?

 f) Customer service contacts details.
 (Email and / or call center) and corporate address.

-g) If merchant registered as Business, the email should be under company domain and not free email.
+g) The email should be under company domain and not a free email.

 4. Why does the merchant need to register to get a PayTabs account?